narula2000/crypto-watcher/README.md

-# crypto-watcher
+# Crypto Watcher

 This project was created to for me to better understand Pandas library and uses BeautifulSoup for web scrapping.
 The purpose of the project is to compare the average cryptocurrency price from the different month gap to the current price.